moorepants/eme171/content/pages/ode-integration-best-practices.rst

 - The input vector is :math:`\mathbf{r} = [\tau]^T`, a torque acting between
   the pendulum and its static attachment (inertial space).

-The derivation of this model can be found on the `relevant wikipedia page
+The derivation of these equations can be found on the `relevant wikipedia page
 <https://en.wikipedia.org/wiki/Pendulum_(mathematics)>`_.

 The first step is to translate these ordinary differential equations into a function that evaluates :math:`\mathbf{f}` at any given time instant.
-Below a function named ``eval_rhs()`` is defined in an m-file named |eval_rhs|_ that evaluates :math:`\mathbf{f}`, i.e. the right hand side (rhs) of the differential equations.
-Note that the inputs and outputs of this function are carefully documented and calling ``help eval_rhs`` will print this documentation at the Octave/Matlab command prompt.
+Below a function named ``eval_rhs()`` is defined in an m-file named |eval_rhs|_ that does so. ``rhs`` stands for the "right hand side" of the differential equations.

+Note that the inputs and outputs of this function are carefully documented in the lines just below the function signature.
+Typing ``help eval_rhs`` will print this documentation at the Octave/Matlab command prompt.

 .. code-include:: ../scripts/best-practices/eval_rhs.m
    :lexer: matlab